-Activists launch petitions in bid to help Afghans
+Activists across the world launch petitions to help Afghans flee Taliban rule

 Activists and citizens across the world have launched petitions to demand their governments protect human rights in Afghanistan and protect activists and workers as Taliban militants take over the capital, Kabul.